hanami/guides/content/v2.3/introduction/building-an-api.md

 end
 ```

-We can now use this to handle 404s via Hanami's action exception handling: `config.handle_exception`.
+We can use this exception to handle 404s via Hanami's action exception handling: `config.handle_exception`.
 This action configuration takes the name of a method to invoke when a particular exception occurs.

-Taking this approach allows our handle method to concern itself only with the happy path:
+Taking this approach allows our handle method to focus only on the happy path:

 ```ruby
 # app/actions/books/show.rb